Learn about how Cary is celebrating its 150th anniversary through stories and art.

 Public art is a cultural resource and a source of community pride in Cary.
-Pieces of art have been placed throughout Cary through the efforts of the Cultural Arts Division of the Town of Cary Parks, Recreation & Cultural Resources Department and Cary Visual Art.
+Artworks have been commissioned throughout Cary through the efforts of the Cultural Arts Division of the Town of Cary Parks, Recreation & Cultural Resources Department and local non-profit Cary Visual Art.

 Public Art Master Plan

 The Town has established an Artist Registry and Imagebank to be used by persons interested in including the services of an artist in their projects.
 The registry includes professional artists from across the region and the United States.
-The Artist Registry and Imagebank will be refreshed with a new call to artists in 2010.
-For more information, contact the Public Art Coordinator (919) 465-4791.
+The Artist Registry and Imagebank was refreshed with a new call to artists in 2018.
+For more information, contact the Public Art Supervisor (919) 465-4791.